 During her husband's lifetime, a Hindu wife has a statutory right to live separately without forfeiting her claim to maintenance.
 In order to qualify, she must meet one of the seven grounds listed under the section and must not cease to be a Hindu chaste.

-Rights to Streedhan
+Rights of Streedhan

 Streedhan is movable property over which the wife has all claims including but not limited to jewelry, cash, cards, etc. All the gifts and jewelry given to a wife during the time of her marriage constitute to be Streedhan and post-divorce also, the wife has full claim over it.
 However, if the husband has contributed to it, he can claim it in court after the divorce.